histausse/ph0wn_2021_lost_legacy/README.md

 This is a CTF from [ph0wn](https://ph0wn.org/) 2021.

-Thank to the team at ph0wn for the great CTF!
+Thanks to the team at ph0wn for the great CTF!

 ## Subject: